Staatsspoorwegen

-Staatsspoorwegen (Dutch for State Railways, full name: Dienst der Staatsspoor- en Tramwegen in Nederlandsch–Indië (State Railways and Tramways Service in the Netherlands Indies, SS en T), commonly abbreviated as SS) was a railway company owned by the Dutch East Indies colonial government.
-The company was one of the companies that were transferred to the present Kereta Api Indonesia after Indonesian independence in 1945.
+Staatsspoorwegen (Dutch for State Railways, full name: Dienst der Staatsspoor- en Tramwegen in Nederlandsch–Indië (State Railways and Tramways Service in the Netherlands Indies, SS en T), commonly abbreviated as SS) was a state-owned railway company managed by the Dutch East Indies colonial government.
+It was absorbed into the present Kereta Api Indonesia after Indonesian independence in 1945.
+The main competitor was Nederlandsch-Indische Spoorweg Maatschappij (NIS) as private-owned railways company which had standard gauge and cape gauge lines.

-Staatsspoorwegen operated railways in three narrow gauge rails: 1.067 mm (3 ft 6 in), 750 mm (2 ft 5 1⁄2 in) and 600 mm (1 ft 11 5⁄8 in).
-The 1,067 mm tracks are for heavy railway lines, while the 750 and 600 mm are only used for tramway lines.